oracle-quickstart/oci-hpc-oke/docs/running-rdma-workloads-on-oke.md

 ### Deploy the cluster using the Terraform template
 You can find the template in the [terraform directory](../terraform).

-Make sure to update the variables in the `worker pools` blocks.
+Make sure to update the image IDs in the `worker pools` blocks.

 You can find more information on setting up Terraform for OCI [here](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm).